ENGaliyasser/Simulink-viewer-project/README.md

 # Simulink Viewer

-Simulink Viewer is advanced programming (CSE231s) project that allows users to read and visualize Simulink files using a JavaFX-based application.
+Simulink Viewer is (Advanced Computer Programming - CSE231s) project that allows users to read and visualize Simulink files using a JavaFX-based application.
 The project consists of four main classes: SimulinkParser, Block, Line, and Branch.

 ## How to Run the Simulink Viewer Project
 To run the Simulink Viewer project, follow these steps: